ILLINOIS AND OTHER STATES TIGHTEN DISTRACTED DRIVING LAWS

 – Is Your Business Prepared?

-A new, stricter distracted driver law went into to effect July 1st and it doesn’t just mean no more surfing Facebook at stoplights on your way to the grocery store.
-The new law will have a negative impact on your ability to have car insurance covering your employees.
+A new, stricter distracted driver law went into to effect last July 1, 2019 and it doesn’t just mean no more surfing Facebook at stoplights on your way to the grocery store.
+This law has a negative impact on your ability to have car insurance covering your employees.

 NEW ILLINOIS DISTRACTED DRIVING LAW PENALTIES